bentonelli/Climate_to_Salmonella_PNAS/README.txt

 README for Tonelli et al. 2025

+The main model output file, data/4_model_out/mdl_fit.rds is available only on Zenodo due to large file size. https://doi.org/10.5281/zenodo.17914985

 Please note that some data files used to conduct this analysis need to be download from external sources due to copyright or other restrictions.
 As a result, some intermediate data files created in the analysis retain some original data.
 We indicate these data files with the following notation:

 * Indicates when data needs to be downloaded from external sources.
 Links provided.